bzator/ASE2022_AOT_artifacts/README.md

 * [Auto Off-Target](https://github.com/Samsung/auto_off_target)
 * [CAS](https://github.com/Samsung/CAS)

 These are the core engines that were release to open source.
-The test management scripts are not present and it was not included in the open sourced packages.
+The test management scripts are not present as it was not included in the open sourced packages.

 ## Off-target generation